-- The penalty for less than 80% attendance is unusual.
+- The penalty for less than 80% tutorial attendance is unusual.
 Please check it. - You have a lot of choice in picking your assessment topics. - Be prepared for a few unusual teaching methods.
 And be prepared to have some fun!

-There are no lectures.
+There are no formal lectures, even in the time slot called "lecture."
 Educational research shows that lectures are no better than other learning modes, such as reading, for learning information, and worse for deeper forms of understanding.
 In MACS390, the aim is to encourage you to learn to learn for yourself, both by finding and analysing sources, by working in groups and by helping others to learn.

-A lot of class time is interactive, including activities designed by groups of students - including you!
+A lot of class time is interactive, including activities designed by groups of students - that includes you!
 As is commonly said, the best way to learn something is to teach it.
 However, if you feel that because you are not taking notes on lectures, you are not learning much, please read "Learning and taking notes" at www.bmartin.cc/classes/.